 While these effects are small, they may show positive findings for the role of B5 in various types of acne treatments.
 However, these results are indicative that the supplement is not strong enough on its own to properly treat Acne Vulgaris, which means Vitamin B5 for acne is only a small piece of the puzzle when it comes to skin treatment plans.

 There was another study that showed positive results.
 Researchers examined 48 subjects, of which 41 were able to be evaluated.
 Each subject was given 2.2 grams of B5—over 200 times the recommended daily allowance.
 After 12 weeks, researchers examined the subjects’ acne symptoms and observed that acne amongst the patients had been significantly reduced.

 So, Is Vitamin B5 a Cure for Acne?

-There’s simply not enough research to claim B5 as a solid treatment option for acne, especially not in patients with severe forms of this skin condition.
+There’s simply not enough research to claim whether or not vitamin b5 benefits acne, especially not in patients with severe forms of this skin condition.
 While this supplement isn’t harmful in general, many dermatologists and health care professionals believe it’s an unnecessary addition to a skin care regimen—essentially, a waste of money and time for unlikely results.

 Instead of using treatment options that haven’t been proven effective, stick to regimens that work and follow these steps to clear skin.
 Be diligent with your skin care routine; wash twice daily with BioClarity to help combat your acne while retaining a smooth, vibrant complexion.